 Visiting the British Museum in London is free.
 It's one of the greatest museums in the world!
 5 stars - ‘magnificent’ The Telegraph ‘spectacular’ The Times ‘a sparkling show’ Evening Standard

-Book your visit to Buckingham Palace, one of the few working royal palaces remaining in the world today.
-During August and September visitors can enjoy the nineteen magnificent State Rooms.
+Book your summer visit to Buckingham Palace, one of the few working royal palaces remaining in the world today.
+During August and September visitors can enjoy the 19 magnificent State Rooms.

 Camden Lock is one of London’s most vibrant shopping and entertainment areas.
 And with live music and comedy venues, café’s and bars it’s a brilliant place.